PapaLeoneIV/Fides_WorkShop/README.md

 - [X] Create a backend using a microservice architecture with Node and ExpressJS
 - [X] Frontend developed with NextJS as a simple interface for the backend
-- [X] Organized work and directory around Layered Architecture
+- [X] Organized work and directories around Layered Architecture
 - [X] Use of various Design Patterns (Repository Patterns, State Pattern, Saga Pattern, ...)
+- [X] Used Prisma (ORM) to handle database queries
 - [X] Async communication between microservices through RabbitMQ
 - [X] Sync communication between Client-Server with HTTP Req/Res
 - [X] Auth/Registration with JWT Token